 Whole Life Insurance

 Some people, however, choose whole life insurance, which means you’re covered from the day you buy the policy until the day you die.
 Premiums for whole life insurance are much higher than those for term life insurance, but the money you contribute goes back to your family after your death.
 You can even use your cash balance for emergencies.
-For example, you can take out a low interest loan on the cash value of your account, or you can use the cash value to pay for medical care in the event of terminal illness.
+For example, you can take out a low-interest loan on the cash value of your account, or you can use the cash value to pay for medical care in the event of a terminal illness.
 However, if you deplete the cash value of your policy, your family will receive that much less when you die.

-Most financial planners say that if you have the extra money required to pay the premiums on a whole life plan, you should use it to invest it in a good savings or retirement plan instead.
+Most financial planners say that if you have the extra money required to pay the premiums on a whole life plan, you should use it to invest in a good savings or retirement plan instead.